esciencecenter-digital-skills/lesson-modelling/_episodes/03-ODEs.md

 > ## Question
 >
-> In a previous code chunk we defined the dynamics as a function of state (y) and time (t).
+> In a previous code chunk we defined the dynamics as a function of state ($y$) and time ($t$).
   Actually, the time is not being used in the body of the function.
   I am talking about this chunk:
 > ~~~
 > def dydt(y, t):
 >    return 0.1*y